Oscariana - New Information

 The first link offers further information about Alphonse Conway’s past.

-The third link examines closely the way Matthew Sturgis used the narrative and the research from Oscar Wilde’s Scandalous Summer in his 2018 book Oscar: A Life.
+The fourth link examines closely the way Matthew Sturgis used the narrative and the research from Oscar Wilde’s Scandalous Summer in his 2018 book Oscar: A Life.
 These borrowings – some credited, some not - relate to material about Constance Wilde, to Wilde’s sons Cyril and Vyvyan and, most notably, about Arthur Humphreys, where Sturgis follows Edmonds rather than Franny Moyle, Constance Wilde’s most recent biographer, in two important respects.